jundalisay/spblist/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-37.md

-15-16 Son of man, take you one stick, and write upon it, For Judah, and for the children of Israel his companions: then take another stick, and write upon it, For Joseph, the stick of Ephraim, and [for] all the house of Israel his companions: {37:17} And join them one to another into one stick; and they shall become one in thine hand. {37:18} And when the children of your people shall speak unto you, saying, Wilt you not shew us what you [meanest] by these? {37:19} Say unto them, Thus saith the
+15-16 Son of man, take you one stick, and write upon it, For Judah, and for the children of Israel his companions: then take another stick, and write upon it, For Joseph, the stick of Ephraim, and [for] all the Israelites his companions: {37:17} And join them one to another into one stick; and they shall become one in thine hand. {37:18} And when the children of your people shall speak unto you, saying, Wilt you not shew us what you [meanest] by these? {37:19} Say unto them, Thus saith the
 Lord GOD; Behold, I will take the stick of Joseph, which